 Students and preceptors are encouraged to reach out to the NCM staff to seek individualized guidance and support in the case that students are encountering unique challenges in achieving their goals.
-In this case,
+In this case, the president or her designee will create an individualized learning plan for the student and will create methods for monitoring and evaluating achievement within that plan.

-In the case that individualized guidance and support is needed for students, the president or her designee will compile all email communications relating to the guidance support within their Brownrice account.
+In the case that individualized guidance and support is needed for students, the president or her designee will compile all email communications relating to the guidance support within their email account.
 Any other communications will be well documented and stored appropriately.
 Any follow up tasks will be added to the Student Support project within Asana until issues are resolved.